skx/maildir-tools/README.md

 Flags can be used to refine the output, for example:

-* `-short` to view only the name of the maildir itself
-  * e.g. "debian-packages", "debian-packages-abiword", etc.
 * `-format '${unread} ${total} ${name}'`
   * To specify what is output.
 * `-unread`